MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Introduction

-Following this idea, we propose MaskInversion, inspired by Text Inversion~\cite{gal2023textinversion}, as a method to learn a localized embedding for a query image region specified by a mask at test time.
-MaskInversion differs from previous methods as it does not adapt the vision-language backbone, but instead leverages the explainabilty map of a frozen backbone at test-time to optimize a representation, namely a token that captures the localized embedding (localized embedding token), for a given region mask.
-We start with initializing the localized embedding token from the global class token produced by CLIP.
+Following this line of works, we propose MaskInversion as a method to learn a localized embedding for a query image region specified by a mask at test time, see Figure~\ref{fig:method}.
+MaskInversion differs from previous methods as it does not adapt the vision-language backbone, but instead leverages the explainabilty map of a frozen backbone at test-time to optimize a representation, namely a token that captures the localized embedding for a given region mask.
+We start by initializing this localized embedding token from the global [CLS] token produced by CLIP.
 This token representation is then used to compute the initial explainability map for its current representation.
-We then compute the difference between the explainability map and the query mask.
-The token representation is then subsequently updated so that its representation generates an explainability map that matches the query mask.
-In this manner, we learn a token representation specific to the image region covered by the query mask.
+We then compute the difference between the explainability map and the query mask and subsequently update the token so that its representation generates an explainability map that matches the query mask.
+As a result, we learn a token representation specific to the image region covered by the query mask.
+Note that the token representation learning process is done for each mask separately.
+Thus, several different localized embedding tokens are created from the same image when multiple object masks are given.
+We can enhance the computational efficiency in this case by exploiting the fact that the derivation of the explainability map is fixed because of the frozen backbone, and is independent of a query mask.
+Namely, we propose a gradient decomposition strategy that simplifies the gradient computation associated with the explainability method.
+Finally, while the resulting localized embedding tokens are optimized for their specific mask, it can sometimes be desirable to also include global context.
+We therefore propose an add-on regularization loss that aligns the learned representation to the global image representation and allows to balance between global and local representations.